 Wood is a very versatile material used for a number of purposes in multiple industries.
 Hardwoods are used for a number of reasons.
-As a consequence, the planting of trees that produce hardwoods has increased in United States forests.
+As a consequence of the value of this resource, hardwood forests in the United States are properly managed, and hardwood forests have actually increased.
 Since 1953, the volume of these trees in forests around the nation has gone up by 119%.

 - Bring along the right tools.
 When you go to one of the lumber yards in your area, you need to bring your calculator and measuring tape to the yard.
 This way you can measure the wood and calculate what you should pay for it.
 Often the price is determined by the volume of wood you buy.
 There is a formula you can apply to get the correct amount you will owe for the wood you need.
 A board foot or bd.ft. is 12 inches by 12 inches by one inch (the thickness) or 144 cubic inches.
 When wood is priced out, it is done per bd.ft.
 All you need to do is take the amount of bd.ft you are buying by the price.

 - Get longer wood slabs than you think you need.
 Just as you should get thicker wood than you think it needs to be, you need to get longer pieces of wood.
 Boards coming out of the mill will not have perfectly square ends, and most cracks or splits originate at the ends.
 There will parts that you need to cut out of the wood such as knots, wild grain, or checks.
 So if you need eight-foot lengths, you should buy the boards at nine or ten feet long.
 At Horizon, we fairly scale all boards and make deductions for checks and splits as appropriate to the grade.